 Continuous Weigh (CW)- Materials are continuously weighed from the aggregate hopper via load cells which weighs the material from the hopper to the mixing chamber.
 On route, the material from the silo, is collected in weigh hoppers where the silo material is then dispensed into the mixing chamber for an accurately weighed and mixed final product.
 You may review our Rapidmix Continuous weigh plants: 400CW or 600CW.

 The RCC Pavement Council is an excellent resource to find qualified RCC Contractors, equipment, materials, and construction best practices expertise as well as resources and support to the design community.
 The Council collaborates closely with industry promotion and research partners including the American Concrete Pavement Association, the Portland Cement Association, and the National Ready Mixed Concrete Association.
-Visit Site or see Videos of Roller Compacted Concrete Pavement.
+See Videos of Roller Compacted Concrete Pavement or click videos below to learn more about the Roller-Compacted Concrete Pavement Council.